pydata/xarray/doc/plotting.rst

 Simple Example
 ~~~~~~~~~~~~~~

-The default :py:meth:`xray.DataArray.plot` sees that the data is
+The default method :py:meth:`xray.DataArray.plot` sees that the data is
 2 dimensional.
 If the coordinates are uniformly spaced then it
 calls :py:meth:`xray.DataArray.plot_imshow`.